Skip to main content

 1. Built in protections.
 Command blocklists, context aware prompt injection detection, and isolated fetch contexts are always active.
 You can’t disable them.

 2. Configurable permissions.
 User facing permission rules that control which tools need approval, which can run automatically, and which are denied outright.
+Six permission modes (default, acceptEdits, plan, auto, dontAsk, and bypassPermissions) give developers different levels of automation.
 See Models, Costs & Permissions for how the permission system works at the individual level.

 3. Enterprise governance.
 Managed settings that override all user and project configuration.
 This is the layer we’re focusing on here: the administrative controls that enforce security policy across an entire organization.